wungjaelee/anime_recommendation_software/README.md

 # Anime Recommendation Software

-Note on accuracy measure:
-We have our limitations when it comes to determining the accuracy metric for the recommendation software.
-Companies like Netflix use its recommendation software to generate new data to test the performance.
-In doing so, Netflix has the isolated testing dataset available for recommendation software.
-For example, Netflix would give you a list of recommended shows/movies and when user clicks on it and watches it and gives rating, it would evaluate the software performance based on the difference between predicted rating and user rating.
-However, we cannot use the same metric because we do not use the recommendation software we made to gather new data.
-This imposes serious limitation on our accuracy metric because even if we split the data of users and the animes they watched into training and testing, the testing data are too arbitrary and is not based on the suggestions by recommendation software.
-Given enormous list of all animes out there, this approach on dividing training and testing dataset without basing it on the use of recommendation software itself seriously undermines the likelihood of accurately measuring the performance of recommendation software.
-Therefore, we decide to use alternative approach which is still limited but gives us a better sense of its performance.
-1. Take a user and the list of watched anime
-2. Vote on the genres
-3. One with highest vote -> find similar animes (about 10)
-4. Test

-Accuracy metric:
-Given user's list of watched anime, deduce the user's favorite genre Then recommend animes based on that genre up to 10 Then use hit-10 metric to see how many animes in the recommended list the user have watched

 KNN algorithm and how it works
 Our assumption is that a person who watched a lot of animes in the similar genres, let’s say Action and Adventure, is likely to watch animes in a similar genre.
 After analyzing the dataset of 12295 animes, we compiled a total of 44 different genres.
 We used this 44 genres as our reference vector in alphabetical order.
 Then for each anime, we assigned a vector of length 44 where if anime has a genre we assign 1 on the respective position and 0 otherwise.

 All genres:
 ['Action', 'Adventure', 'Cars', 'Comedy', 'Dementia', 'Demons', 'Drama', 'Ecchi', 'Fantasy', 'Game', 'Harem', 'Hentai', 'Historical', 'Horror', 'Josei', 'Kids', 'Magic', 'MartialArts', 'Mecha', 'Military', 'Music', 'Mystery', 'Parody', 'Police', 'Psychological', 'Romance', 'Samurai', 'School', 'Sci-Fi', 'Seinen', 'Shoujo', 'ShoujoAi', 'Shounen', 'ShounenAi', 'SliceofLife', 'Space', 'Sports', 'SuperPower', 'Supernatural', 'Thriller', 'Vampire', 'Yaoi', 'Yuri']
 Say, an anime has genres “Action, Adventure, Fantasy.”
 Then the anime has a vector of